 - Methodology: If your presentation or webinar outlines your process for completing a project, pull that out and create a graphical representation that visual learners can hang onto.
 This may turn into a checklist, a diagram, or a step-by-step process.

-How to Multipurpose a Blog Series
+How Multi-Purposing Content Applies to a Blog Series

 Someone suggested to me the other day that I should write a book on marketing.
 That felt immediately overwhelming, so I declined.
 Then they suggested a process for writing a book that was unique (I thought) and strangely simple.